 Lorenzo the Magnificent

-The story reminds us of Lorenzo the Magnificent (Lorenzo il Magnifico, 1449–1492) as the greatest of the Medici.
+The story reminds us of Lorenzo the Magnificent (Italian: Lorenzo il Magnifico, 1449–1492) as the greatest of the Medici.
 He was a poet, humanist, skilled politician, writer, and patron of the arts.

-At the time of Lorenzo, the Medici overcame the opposition of the monk Savonarola and the famous Pazzi conspiracy (1478) during which Lorenzo was wounded, and his brother Giuliano lost his life.
 Growing internal opposition forced the Medici to leave Florence after the death of Lorenzo the Magnificent.
 The new Republic, however, lasted only a few decades, and the Medici family came back, thanks to help from the king of France.
-After these events, a period of misfortune followed for the Medici, as they became more involved in European affairs and were forced into exile several times.

 There were many sons of Grand Duke Cosimo, but three of them, along with their mother Eleanor, died of malarial fever during a family trip in Maremma, where Cosimo had ordered the reclamation of the marshes.
 Grief stricken, Cosimo decided to retire from politics and left his son Francesco I in command.
 During this period, the Pitti Palace had become their residence, and the city was enriched by buildings and streets worthy of the best European capitals.
 Cosimo died in 1574, and with his disappearance begins the decline of the dynasty.
 Francesco I liked chemistry and science rather than politics, but he knew he could not show his weakness and was sometimes ruthless.